GDCh top issues

 The virus and the nose (December 2020)

-A peculiarity of the currently rampant Sars-Cov-2 coronavirus is that infected people no longer perceive some smells.
+A peculiarity of the currently rampant Sars-Cov-2 coronavirus is that infected people can no longer perceive some smells.
 This can be used to detect an infection at an early stage.

-Contribution by Christoph Kleber, Achim Walter Hassel and Heike Rebholz in the Nachrichten aus der Chemie (Free Access): https://doi.org/10.1002/nadc.20204104312
+Article by Christoph Kleber, Achim Walter Hassel and Heike Rebholz in the Nachrichten aus der Chemie (Free Access): https://doi.org/10.1002/nadc.20204104312

 The Pandemic Family Tree (December 2020)